Features of !SEMTools

 =(LEN(" "&SUBSTITUTE(A1," "," ")&" ")-LEN(SUBSTITUTE(" "&SUBSTITUTE(A1," "," ")&" "," "&B1&" ","")))/LEN(" "&B1&" ")

-Count Specific Words in a Range
+Count specific words in a range

 If you need to know in how many cells a word appears at least once, use COUNTIF.
 If you need the total occurrences across all cells (including duplicates in the same cell), you’ll need an array formula similar to the single-cell version above.

-It also includes a custom wordCount function:
+It also includes a custom wordCount function, which is free to use:

 =wordCount(A1)

 Need to count words in Excel quickly and accurately?
-The !SEMTools add-in does it instantly — no formulas required!
+The !SEMTools add-in does it instantly — no complex formulas required!

 This post is also available in RU.